Financial Aid Policies

 • Financial Aid: Usually no financial aid is available.
 Program and insurance fees must be paid the semester before the program.
 Tuition and all supporting fees must be paid according to the Student Services Center timeline.

-TYPE 6: Traditional Undergraduate Non-APU Summer: All other TUG summer program participation is considered transferred-in units and processed between the student and their program directly.
+• All other traditional undergraduate summer program participation is considered transferred-in units and processed directly between the student and their program.

 Keeping in Touch